Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 This small museum is worth a visit, especially if you are a fan of fossils and the prehistoric era.

-The museum is located in the beautiful Mastabas building, in Veli Pasha Mosque.
+The museum is in the beautiful Mastaba building in Veli Pasha Mosque.
 Here, you will find real-size reproductions of endemic Cretan animals, including dwarf elephants, polymorphic deers, and pygmy hippos.

 You can also discover some interesting and unknown facts about Greek myths and stories.
 The museum hosts educational events and sessions both for adults and children.

 The entrance is €3.
-In summer, the museum is open from 9 am to 3 pm from Mondays to Saturdays.
+The museum is open from 9 am to 3 pm in summer from Mondays to Saturdays.
 During winter, it’s open from 9 am to 3 pm on Tuesdays, Thursdays, and Saturdays.

 Location: Corner of Satha & Markellou Street.